Macquarie Capital Markets North America Ltd.

 Format of quarterly reports and procedures for making reports publicly available:

-Rule 606 of Regulation NMS reports are available for Macquarie Capital Markets North America Ltd. here.
+Rule 606 of Regulation NMS reports are available for Macquarie Capital Markets North America Ltd. here and below.

 This page contains the definitions for the data displayed in Rule 606 of Regulation NMS reports and download files provided by Macquarie Capital Markets North America Ltd. The files are updated quarterly on or around the 25th of the month following the end of the preceding quarter.